 Puzzle DISC – a colour language

 Many associations to colours are universal.
 Colours are something that is all around us without us thinking about them.
 Yet, colours affect us.
 You can say that colour is nature’s own powerful signal system–the universal, non-verbal language.
 Therefore we use colours to easier describe different behaviour styles.
 The colours we use are based on Johann Wolfgang von Goethe's “colour theory”.
 The Colour Language Puzzle DISC is therefore a language intuitively understood by most.
 The Puzzle DISC factor D - Dominance has the colour Red and is symbolised by a RED puzzle piece, factor I - Influence is Yellow and is symbolised by a YELLOW puzzle piece, S - Stability is Green and consequently has a GREEN puzzle piece.
-Finally, C - Conformity, is Blue and is represented using a BLUE puzzle piece.
+Finally, C - Compliance, is Blue and is represented using a BLUE puzzle piece.

 Dominance - Red

 People with a lot of red in their profile are by nature somewhat suspicious and do not necessarily trust other people.
 They are often good at solving problems and are not afraid to take on challenges.
 They are often perceived as demanding, driving, aggressive, strong, obstinate and pioneering.
 People with only a little red in their profile, on the other hand, are more reserved and unobtrusive.
 They like to have more time and information before deciding on a solution.
 They can be described as conservative, cooperative, cautious, unpretentious and peaceable.

 Influence – Yellow